12 day tour of the Balkan States in the company of Mufti Muhammad Taqi Usmani, Mufti Ahmed Khanpuri, Mufti Shabbir Ahmed and other scholars

 We perform Maghrib Salah in the Gazi Husrev-beg mosque which was built in 1531.
 Gazi Husrev Beg was a Bosniak Ottoman governor some 500 years ago.
 During his tenure, he built a Masjid, Madrasah, library and guest house.
 He also made the centre of the old city Waqf (perpetual endowment) for Islamic causes.
 The rental income from the shopping centres was used for Islamic causes over the centuries.
 These shops exist today.
 The Islamic Community is attempting to revert these to Waqf through the Law of Restoration.
 The Gazi Husrev-beg mosque is the largest historical mosque in Bosnia and Herzegovina and one of the most representative Ottoman structures in the Balkans.

 During the war and the siege of the city, at least 100 bombs fell on the Masjid.
 In 2000, the Masjid underwent extensive renovation.
 The founder Gazi’s grave is next to the Masjid.
 We offer our Salams and supplicate for this great warrior.
-His role and contribution in the development and growth of Islam in these lands deserves a mention.
-May Allah grant him am abode in Jannah.
+His role and contribution in the development and growth of Islam in these lands cannot be under estimated.
+May Allah Almighty grant him am abode in Jannah.